jouellnyc/Cloud-Wifi-Visibility/cloud-wifi-visibility/README.md

 This can get really complicated/maybe impossible based on what the manufacturer allows customer to do in terms of configuration -- and there could be many waysto achieve it.
 This is a medium tolow cost solution that worked to hit my requirements of full device visibilty.

 In this case I am using Tp-Link AX50.
-With a couple of tweaks --  I was able to see all of the traffic, send it to the cloud, and setup an IDSon all the traffic.
-In addition some other service were setup but for now the main piece is focusing on the overall visibility.
+With a couple of tweaks -- I was able to see all of the traffic, send it to the cloud, and setup an IDS on all the traffic.
+In addition some other service were setup for redundancy and security but first let's focus on the overall visibility.

-First here’s a picture of my final config:
+Here’s a picture of the final config:
 ![Final Config](final_config.png)

 Let's see how it looks in Loggly: